-Implementation: Guided observation hours generally precede direct contact with clients/patients.
-The observation and direct client/patient contact hours must be within the ASHA Scope of Practice of Speech-Language Pathology and must be under the supervision of a qualified professional who holds current ASHA certification in the appropriate practice area.
-Such supervision may occur simultaneously with the student's observation or afterwards through review and approval of written reports or summaries submitted by the student.
+The observation and direct client/patient contact hours must be within the ASHA Scope of Practice in Speech-Language Pathology and must be under the supervision of a qualified professional who holds a current ASHA certification in the appropriate practice area.
+Guided clinical supervision may occur simultaneously during the student's observation or afterwards through review and approval of the student's written reports or summaries.
 Students may use video recordings of client services for observation purposes.